 Make sure your calls to action are very specific .
 If they are vague, your prospects won't know what you expect from them.

-In a prospecting message, you can mention that your business solves a specific problem they may encounter.
-If you want them to call you quickly, mention it in your follow-up messages.
-In any case, make it as easy as possible for your prospect to answer.
+In a prospecting message, you can mention that your company solves a specific problem they might be facing.
+If you want them to call you quickly, mention this in your follow-up messages .
+In any case, make it as easy as possible for your prospect to respond.

 5 – Avoid writing an essay

 B2B prospects are busy people.
-If you confront them with a wall of text, the chances of them reading and responding to your message are low.
-So, just like messages that are too salesy, messages that are too long don't work.
-Your message should only be one or two sentences long.
+If you bombard them with a wall of text, the chances of them reading and responding to your message are slim.
+Therefore, just like overly salesy messages, overly long messages don't work.
+Your message should be only one or two sentences.
 Nothing more.

-So make sure your prospecting messages are short and precise.
-Remember that prospecting on LinkedIn is simply to establish relationships.
+Therefore, ensure your prospecting are short and to the point.
+Remember that prospecting on LinkedIn is simply about building relationships.

 Before sending messages to your prospects, it's worth taking a look at your LinkedIn profile.
-Is he professional?
-Will it make decision-makers want to contact you?
+Is it professional?
+Will it encourage decision-makers to get in touch with you?

-Remember, your profile is like a first impression.
-In some cases, it can dissuade your prospects from responding to you.
+Remember that your profile is like a first impression.
+In some cases, it can discourage potential customers from responding to you.

-Also, your profile photo must be professional.
-And, preferably, it shouldn't be a random selfie.
-Be specific about what you do and how you help your customers.
+Also, your profile picture should be professional.
+And preferably, it shouldn't be a random selfie.
+Be specific about what you do and how you help your clients.

-Remember that the “About Page” is not just a “resume”.
-This is a valuable section that you can use to create a sales page for yourself and your business.
+Remember that the “About Us” page is not just a “CV”.
+It’s a valuable section you can use to create a sales page for yourself and your business.

-By the way, every Thursday at 6 p.m., we offer to answer all your questions about modern prospecting and show you how Magileads can radically transform your Marketing and Sales results.
+By the way, every Thursday at 6pm, we offer to answer all your questions about modern prospecting and demonstrate how Magileads can radically transform your Marketing and Sales results.

 You want to know more, contact us >>